FluxML/fluxml.github.io/ecosystem.md

 * [Augmentor.jl](https://github.com/Evizero/Augmentor.jl) is a real-time library augmentation library for increasing the number of training images.
 * [DataAugmentation.jl](https://github.com/lorenzoh/DataAugmentation.jl) aims to make it easy to build stochastic label-preserving augmentation pipelines for your datasets.
-* [MLDataUtils.jl](https://github.com/JuliaML/MLDataUtils.jl) is a utility package for generating, loading, partitioning, and processing Machine Learning datasets.
+* [MLDataUtils.jl](https://github.com/JuliaML/MLDataUtils.jl) is a utility for generating, loading, partitioning, and processing Machine Learning datasets.
+* [MLLabelUtils.j](https://github.com/JuliaML/MLLabelUtils.jl) is a utility for working with classification targets.
+It provides the necessary functionality for interpreting class-predictions, as well as converting classification targets from one encoding to another.

 [⇧ back to top](#table-of-contents)